atomb/secdev18-saw/slides/saw-tutorial.md

 ## Exercises: Composition

-1. (TODO: remove) Run the monolithic and compositional proofs
+1. Compare the timing of the monolithic and compositional proofs

-    * `salsa.saw` and `salsa-compositional.saw`

-2. Compare the timing of the two

     * When checking multiple sizes, how does it compare?

     * How many sizes before composition becomes better?

-3. Try to break the code and see what happens
+1. Try to break the code and see what happens

     * First try a leaf function

     * Then try the top-level function

-4. Can you break it so that one size succeeds but another fails?
+1. Can you break it so that one size succeeds but another fails?

 # Additional SAW Details